lmscloud-io/moodle-ws/README.md

 A comprehensive, open-source catalog of all web service functions available across Moodle core and selected community plugins hosted on moodle.org/plugins.

-This catalog is used by [Moodle MCP Server](https://lmscloud.io/products/moodle-mcp-server) to retrieve web service signatures.
+This catalog is used by [Moodle MCP](https://lmscloud.io/products/moodle-mcp/) to retrieve web service signatures.
+Moodle MCP allows to execute Moodle web services using LLMs and natural language prompts.

 ## Overview
 This project automatically scans Moodle core and some community plugins to extract: